DanielContreras18881/phaser-typescript-parcel/README.md

 # Instructions:
 Highly recommended that you remove parcel from dev dependies in package.json and install it globally.

+## Building
-run `parcel index.html`
+run `parcel index.html` , generates a dist folder and a web server.
+See @https//parceljs.org for more details.

+### Notes:
 you can also import images and parcel will bundle it.
 See more @https://parceljs.org/assets.html

-Note: I don't run `tsc` since parcel can import ts and compile it into a bundle.
+I don't run `tsc` since parcel can import ts and compile it into a bundle.